gshipley/enterprise_training/AdminTraining.md

 ![](http://training.runcloudrun.com/images/php2.3.png)

 After clicking on the *Phptwo* application link, you will be presented with the management dashboard for that application.
 On this page, you can view the GIT repository URL, add a cartridge, or delete the application.
-We want to add the MySQL database to our application so click on the *ADD CARTRIDGE* button.
+We want to add the MySQL database to our application.
+To do this, click on the *ADD CARTRIDGE* button.

 ![](http://training.runcloudrun.com/images/php2.4.png)